mbkuhl/mbkuhl/README.md

 - 🔭 I’m currently working on becoming a software engineer!
-- 👷 I’m proficient in Ruby on Rails, PostgreSQL, and Test Driven Development
+- 👷 I’m proficient in Ruby on Rails, PostgreSQL, and Test Driven Development.
-- 🌱 I'm currently learning JavaScript and python.
+- 🌱 I'm currently learning JavaScript and Python.